Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 The MVP of this project is simple but the app can be developed to include commenting on other posts, celebrating the post content, including images and potential monitisation through advertising or affliate links.

 **User Goals**
-- Access to imformation and inspiration, what book will they read next or where will they travel to?
+- Access to information and inspiration, what book will they read next or where will they travel to?
 - Passing time reading content.
 - Seemless Navigation
 - Sharing content/Post their thoughts and feelings on a variety of subjects.
 - Search blogs for a specific user or content.
 - Responsive design.
 Can be accessed on the go.

 **User Stories**